datto/pyper/README.md

 end
 ```

-This example pipe modifies `attributes` before returning it.
+This example pipe above modifies `attributes` before returning it.
 It also sets a flag on the status object.

+Note that because the pipe need only respond to `call`, lambdas and procs are valid pipes.

 Generally, pipes in a write pipeline operate on an attributes hash (containing the attributes meant to be written to a data
 store).
 Pipes in a read pipeline initially might modify arguments.
 A data retrieval pipe would then use the arguments to